 States considering Law Changes

-Many states are considering changes in their lawsuit deadlines for child sex abuse victims.
+Many states besides New York and New Jersey are considering changes in their lawsuit deadlines for child sex abuse victims.
 Longer deadlines enable victims of clergy abuse longer periods of time in which to file a claim against an abuser.
 For many states, the cutoff date for filing a civil lawsuit against a sexual abuser is age 30, but many people aren’t ready to talk about the abuse they suffered as children until they’ve reached the age of 50, or beyond.

 In view of these pragmatic facts, Minnesota has created a three-year window to answer a public outcry for a greater period of time.
 This window allows past abuse victims to file child sex abuse lawsuits against the church and other institutions.
 That change came despite the state’s statute of limitations being closed.
 Subsequently, the result was a very large settlement for many adults who had been abused as children in Minnesota.

 The Pennsylvania legislature is also considering a change of law similar to the measures Minnesota and other states have enacted.
 This change would allow victims of priest abuse and other child sex abuse a longer grace period in which to file their claims.
 More and more states are now realizing that victims of child sex abuse often deny their own victimization for decades.
 Overall, many child sex abuse victims do all they can to bury their victimization.
 As a result, victims often resort to excessive drinking and other forms of self-abuse that sometimes ends in suicide.
 It is common for victims to take decades before reaching a point of emotional fitness sturdy enough to allow them to pursue a lawsuit against their abuser(s).